rspective/voucherify.js/README.md

 ## Voucherify - JavaScript SDK

-[Voucherify](http://voucherify.io?utm_source=github&utm_medium=sdk&utm_campaign=acq) is an API-first platform for software developers who are dissatisfied with high-maintenance custom coupon software.
+[Voucherify](http://voucherify.io?utm_source=github&utm_medium=sdk&utm_campaign=acq) is an API-first platform for software developers who are dissatisfied Localityh-maintenance custom coupon software.
 Our product is a coupon infrastructure through API that provides a quicker way to build coupon generation, distribution and tracking.
 Unlike legacy coupon software we have:

 * an API-first SaaS platform that enables customisation of every aspect of coupon campaigns
 * a management console that helps cut down maintenance and reporting overhead